Coronavirus 'new reality' bites deep into Beijing eatery chain

 With few tourists - all arrivals to Beijing must undergo a 14-day quarantine and foreigners are barred from entering China - "we are living off our regulars", Molina said.
-The staff once numbered about 200, but several dozen have been let go.
-Opening hours have been cut to one shift per day, salaries deferred and management has taken a 50% pay cut.
+Staff once numbered about 200, but several dozen have been let go.
+Opening hours have been cut to one shift per day, salaries deferred and management have taken a 50% pay cut.

-Some landlords are offering discounts, but with other negotiations are ongoing, he said.
-Options on the table include profit and revenue-sharing as an alternative to renting.
+Some landlords are offering discounts, but with others negotiations are ongoing, he said.
+Options on the table include profit and revenue-sharing as an alternative to rent.
 Nevertheless, Moka Bros has tried to be creative, especially with its online marketing and delivery, such as adding temporary discounts and "personal, handwritten" notes to customers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)